pomonahci/EyeWrite/README.md

 Note: you may need to import WebGazer module from hci.pomona server

+For the Tobii integration, we need to browserify `tobii.js`, because it uses Node modules.
+To do this:

+    npm install -g browserify
+    cd EyeWrite
+    npm install  # we need all node packages installed cd scripts
+    browserify tobii.js -o bundle.js

 ## Running EyeWrite locally

     # Make sure you installed browser-sync globally